 This is my personal overview based on my opinions and experiences as a therapist.
-I hope it will give you a better idea of what steps to take to give you a better chance of finding a therapist who you find beneficial.
+I hope it will give you a better idea of what steps to take to give you a better chance of finding a good therapist who you find beneficial who works ethically.

 Unfortunately, not everyone has the total freedom to choose any therapist they like, and you could argue that private fee-paying clients have the best options available to them within the limitations of their budget.
 However, if you can’t afford to pay for therapy yourself, you may have to use an insurance company, which may restrict the choices for you, or you can only use free services from a charity, college, or health centre, which may limit your options to choose the therapist, or you will have a minimal selection available to you.

 Trying to find a therapist can take time, but you are ultimately in charge of the choices you make, if you think of it this way, When you have your hair cut at the hairdressers, and you like the way it turned out, or discover that the service is excellent.

 If the service is good, you will probably return to the same one next time.
 However, if you don’t like the service they provide, you can control the situation and find a new, better establishment.

 It’s the same when looking for a therapist.
 If you do not like the service, take control and move on to the next until you find one that works for you.

 Not every online therapist or offline, will be a good match for all clients, just as you will not agree with, or like everyone you encounter in your life, sometimes we have different chemistry, so take your time finding one you connect with on a level that works for you.

 Remember that qualifications are not a very helpful indicator.
 For example, a therapist who is a Dr in psychology is not necessarily going to be better than a therapist with just a diploma in counselling because books and theories are only guides, and you need other personal skills to complement your therapy training to make you an effective therapist.